-Using the Motek Computer Assisted Rehabilitation Environment (CAREN) to rehabilitate their clients.
+Using the Motek Computer Assisted Rehabilitation Environment (CAREN) at the Brain and Spinal Injury Centre to rehabilitate their clients.

 “It’s a great machine, I would recommend it to anyone and it should be more available to more people.
 It has helped me with balance, concentration and walking.
 It has met more than my expectations.” – Client 2019-20